-Mai Maintaining connectivity Coas stal bioregions and sub-regions Non-coastal bioregions and sub-regions (1) (2) (3) (4) (5) occur in areas of vegetation that are less than 10 hectares reduce the extent of vegetation to less than 10hectares occur in areas of vegetation less than 100 metres wide reduce the width of vegetation to less than 100 metres occur where the extent of vegetation on the subject lot(s) is reduced to a release than 200 per cent of the total area of Clearing does not: (1) occur in areas of vegetation that are less than 50 hectares (2) reduce the extent of vegetation to less than 50 hectares (3) occur in areas of vegetation less than 200 metres wide (4) reduce the width of vegetation to less than 200 metres (5) occur where the extent of vegetation on the subject lot(s) is reduced to or less than 30 per cent of the total area of is reduced to or less than 30 per cent of the total area of the lot(s). the lot(s).
+Mair Maintaining connectivity Coas stal bioregions and sub-regions Non-coastal bioregions and sub-regions Clea (1) (2) (3) (4) (5) ring does not: occur in areas of vegetation that are less than 10 hectares reduce the extent of vegetation to less than 10hectares occur in areas of vegetation less than 100 metres wide reduce the width of vegetation to less than 100 metres occur where the extent of vegetation on the subject lot(s) is reduced to or less than 30 per cent of the total area of Clearing does not: (1) occur in areas of vegetation that are less than 50 hectares (2) reduce the extent of vegetation to less than 50 hectares (3) occur in areas of vegetation less than 200 metres wide (4) reduce the width of vegetation to less than 200 metres (5) occur where the extent of vegetation on the subject lot(s) is reduced to or less than 30 per cent of the total area of the lot(s). the lot(s).